Dorothy Brown (politician): Early life, family, and education

-Professional career
+Early career

 Brown worked for Arthur Andersen and Commonwealth Edison as a certified public accountant.
 She also helped to start a minority public accounting firm.
 From 1991 to 2000, Brown worked as the general auditor for the Chicago Transit Authority (CTA).

-Brown unsuccessfully ran for Treasurer of the City of Chicago in 1999, losing to incumbent Miriam Santos by a 2.8% margin.
+Brown unsuccessfully ran for City treasurer of Chicago in 1999, losing to incumbent Miriam Santos by a 2.8% margin.

 Clerk of the Circuit Court of Cook County (2000–2020)

 Cook County voters elected Brown as the Clerk of the Circuit Court in 2000, and reelected her four additional times.
 Brown served for 20 years and retired in 2020.
 As the official keeper of records for all judicial matters brought into one of the largest unified court systems in the world, Brown was responsible for managing an annual operating budget of more than $100 million and had a workforce of over 1,800 employees.
-In 2014 the Chicago Sun-Times described the Clerk's office as "a 2,300-employee office, one of the last true bastions of political patronage in Illinois".